TK

 What happens if the landlord misses the deadline in Washington?

 Missing the deadline has real consequences for landlords in Washington.
-Under the statute, the penalty is: Up to 2x wrongfully withheld amount plus attorney's fees.
+Under the statute, the penalty is: Failure to comply within 30 days makes landlord liable for full deposit and bars any defense to tenant's recovery claim.
+Court may award up to 2x the deposit for intentional refusal, plus attorney's fees.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 30 days, you likely have a strong case in small claims court.